kzmeyao/sando/src/posts/usa/grand-teton.md

     caption: 'Glacier-fed water is always pretty.'
   - file: '8'
     alt: 'A series of cascades on the mountain-side.'
     caption: 'Cascade Canyon is aptly named.
-We were surrounded by such cascades on all sides.'
+We were surrounded by such cascading waterfalls on all sides.'
   - file: '9'
     alt: 'Mountains the background with a meadow in the foreground.'
   - file: '10'
     alt: 'A trail leading into the mountains in the distance.'
-    caption: 'Even though we were already so high up, we still felt dwarfed.'
+    caption: 'Even though we were already so high up, we still felt dwarfed by the neverending mountain range.'
   - file: '12'
     alt: 'A frozen lake and a group of hikers next to it.'
     caption: "Kicking off the start of the summer with a frozen lake.
 Can't say shorts are appropriate attire here."